Richard Littlejohn: Lucy Meadows

 In December 2012, Littlejohn wrote an article criticising the decision of Accrington teacher Lucy Meadows to return to the same school after undergoing gender reassignment surgery.
-Littlejohn repeatedly misgendered Meadows and stated: "he's not only trapped in the wrong body, he's in the wrong job".
+Littlejohn repeatedly misgendered Meadows and stated: "he's [sic] not only trapped in the wrong body, he's [sic] in the wrong job".

 In March 2013, Meadows was found dead with police reporting no suspicious circumstance, suggesting suicide.
 Littlejohn's article was later removed from the Daily Mails website following Meadows' death.
 Trans Media Watch, a charity for transgender people, said: "We are deeply saddened that this inquest should ever have been needed."
 A petition drive was launched demanding Littlejohn be sacked.
 Two petitions signed by over 240,000 people were handed over to the Daily Mail offices.

 At the inquest into her death on 28 May 2013, it was reported Meadows had contacted the Press Complaints Commission (PCC) over press harassment citing Littlejohn.
 Blackburn and Hyndburn Coroner Michael Singleton stated that press coverage of her gender reassignment was "ill informed bigotry" and that Littlejohn in his article had "carried out what can only be described as a character assassination, having sought to ridicule and humiliate Lucy Meadows and bring into question her right to pursue her career as a teacher".